bparanj/crystal/computer/storage/order-ssd.md

 - PCIe 3.0 x4 NVMe interface
 - Capacity up to 2TB or more (depending on your needs and budget)

-Most modern NVMe SSDs from reputable manufacturers should work, including brands like Samsung, Western Digital, Crucial, Intel, and others.
+Most modern NVMe SSDs from reputable manufacturers should work,  brands like Samsung, Western Digital, Crucial, Intel, and others.

 To ensure the best compatibility and performance: